mmistakes/minimal-mistakes/_posts/2024-01-25-websockets-in-http4s.md

 The `rightSide` parser is defined by `sp ~ alpha.rep.string` parses strings that start with a space followed by a `string` (a-z or A-Z) and returns a `Parser[(Unit, String)]` since `sp` is of `Parser[Unit]`.

-The last section of our parser defined by:
+The last section of our parser is defined by:

 ```scala
 ((leftSide ~ rightSide.?) <* wsp.rep.?).map((left, right) =>